mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 It's possible to use certificates signed by a public CA, but usually, you don't want to do that with client certificates as then unknown parties could request certificates from the same CA and authenticate with your TLS endpoint.

-When an intermediate certificate is used to sign client certificates you can bundle client certificates with the intermediate certificate and this way the NGINX server can verify the full certificate chain.
+When an intermediate certificate is used to sign client certificates you can bundle client certificates with the intermediate certificate and this way the Nginx server can verify the full certificate chain.

 Notice that certificates signed with other intermediate certificates of the same CA, or certificates directly signed with the root certificate, will pass the authentication as well.